As a dog owner, it’s essential that you understand your pet’s body language.

 Pay particular attention to your dog’s ears.
-Ears that are held upright and forward indicate excitement or interest.
-Ears that are held close to the head and aimed towards the tail indicate fear or anxiety.
+Ears that are held upright and forward, indicate excitement or interest.
+Ears that are held close to the head and aimed towards the tail signals fear or anxiety.

 A slow, exaggerated wag tells you that your dog is concerned, afraid or even angry.
 A tail held stiff and erect should alert you to a possible bite.
-A tail that is pinned between the legs and held close to the body indicated extreme fear and anxiety.
+A tail that is pinned between the legs and kept close to the body indicated extreme fear and anxiety.

 A stiff posture is something to pay attention to.
 If you notice that your dog is holding its entire body like a tightly-wound watch, something is wrong.
 Do not let any person or animal approach your dog if it becomes stiff and still.

-Think of hackles like human goose bumps.
+Think of hackles like human goosebumps.
 Raised hackles can signal aggression, but they can also signal excitement, nervousness or anxiety.